philpax/philpax.github.io/content/notes/Programming/Reasons I do not like Python.md

 - the callstacks are full of irrelevant noise that require you to hunt for the cause of an issue
 - imports are a mess, and you can make them even more of a mess by patching the import path at runtime
 - the typehints are not at all enforced in stock Python, which means you can just lie about what they are and nothing will catch them by default
+  - the type-checkers fix this, but they are either
+    - slow
-  - the type-checkers fix this, but they are either slow, incomplete (in the sense of not being done yet), or incomplete (in the sense of not being able to fully capture Python's madness)
+    - incomplete (in the sense of not being done yet)
+    - incomplete (in the sense of not being able to fully capture Python's madness)
+    - incomplete (in the sense of none of the libraries you use being typed, or worse, being typed incorrectly)
 - similarly, you just can't hide any code from consumers; _everything_ is public, including internals that you very much do not want to be public, which makes abiding by [Hyrum's Law](https://www.hyrumslaw.com/) basically impossible
 - mutable default arguments.
 Yes, I know why this happens, and while it's cute that everything is an object and the global state associated with the function object is initialized at initial evaluation, it's still just bad from a user's perspective.
 Sorry.
 - functional programming has been an [explicit anti-target](https://www.artima.com/weblogs/viewpost.jsp?thread=98196), and what exists today is perfunctory